chriscn/LoginPage/README.md

 `home.php` - where the main things live, only accessible by logged in users `login.php` - contains the login script and various hashing / escaping functions
 `session.php` - checks the logged in user against the database
+`logout.php` - logouts the user when redirected to this page